-Why Asaclean® is the Best Choice for Medical & Pharmaceutical Processors
+Why Asaclean® Purging Compounds are the Best Choice for Medical & Pharmaceutical Processors

 Asaclean® has safe, effective, and reliable high-performance purging compounds designed for the specific needs of medical manufacturers.
 Whether you’re molding super-engineering resins for medical parts, extruding clear tube for oxygen masks, making blister packs for syringes or molding pill bottles and caps for prescriptions, we’ve helped people just like you quickly remove contamination and achieve dramatic cost savings.